At The Bourne Academy we develop literate, numerate global citizens who ASPIRE:

 - A Pupil Premium Success Evening, offering a point of contact to parents for advice regarding the run-up to exams for Year 11 students and how they can best support their children

-- A bespoke Pupil Premium resource pack for each Year 11 student, containing such things as revision guides, mathematics equipment, art materials, media software and whatever else students require to prepare them for exams
+- A bespoke Pupil Premium resource pack for each Year 11 student, containing resources students require to prepare them effectively for exams

 - Exam reader pens provided for all students who struggle with literacy during exams